-The float(s) controls the fuel delivery, however if the float(s) are not properly adjusted a fuel starvation or a flooding affect could result.
+The float(s) controls the fuel delivery, however if the float(s) are not properly adjusted, a fuel starvation or a flooding affect could result.
 This operation is difficult to do accurately on a rough-idling vehicle.
+Most non-adjustable fuel bowls do not require adjustment, hence, no adjustment on the fuel bowl.
+However, in the rare case that fuel level adjustment is required here are the steps for adjustment.